emojifreak/debian-rpi-image-script/README.md

 SD card image builder is also available here for Devuan 4 Chimaera.
 Devuan official images are available at https://arm-files.devuan.org/
  , which does not have an image for RPi4, but the above script can produce an image booting RPi4 (incl.
 8GB model).
  You may have to [install the Devuan keyring](https://www.devuan.org/os/keyring) before running the script.

+# Additional packages
+* language supports can be installed, for example, by `apt-get install task-japanese task-japanese-desktop`.
+* Graphical User Interface can be installed by `tasksel`.